How to Ship Books: The Ultimate Guide to Safe & Cheap Shipping (2026 Updated)

 5.Look forBulk Discounts

 Many carriers offer discounts, flat-rate shipping, or bulk shipments if you’re a frequent shipper or a business with large shipping volumes.
-Negotiating with carriers for better rates based on your shipping volume can lead to substantial long-term savings.
+Businesses with large shipping volumes can negotiate preferential rates with carriers to save more on long-term book shipping.

 6.Use PrepaidShipping